Predicting competitions by combining conditional logistic regression and subjective Bayes: An Academy Awards case study: Case study: 2019 Academy Award for Best Picture

 To collect the data, we gathered a candidate list of potential variables by examining the pages for every past Best Picture winner on the Internet Movie Database (imdb.com), which includes a comprehensive list of nominations and wins for everything from the Academy Awards to the Golden Globes, the British Academy of Film and Television Arts (BAFTA), the Directors Guild of America, all the way down to the Dallas-Fort Worth Film Critics Association.
 Only those societies who nominated (and sometimes awarded) films before the Academy Awards ceremony in a consistent manner back at least to 1950 were considered, which reduced the variables to nominations for other Academy Awards in the same year; the Golden Globes; the BAFTAs; and the Directors Guild of America, all of which began in the 1940s.
-In some cases, like the Golden Globes, the winners are announced prior to the Oscars Ceremony, so each award provided two variables: Whether a film was nominated and whether it won.
+In some cases, like the Golden Globes, the winners are announced prior to the Oscars Ceremony, so each award provided two variables: whether a film was nominated and whether it won.

-The data on each film’s nomination and win status, when relevant, was gathered from each award society’s official website and spot-checked against both IMDB and the Open Movie Database API (http://www.omdbapi.com ).
+The data on each film’s nomination and win status, when relevant, was gathered from each award official website and spot-checked against both the Internet Movie Database and the Open Movie Database API (http://www.omdbapi.com ).
 There was no evidence of disagreement in the historical data.
 Only awards that have been consistently granted for the same qualifications since 1950 were considered, which eliminated some recognitions of technical achievement that were not yet invented in 1950.

-The original analysis was simplistic, using two stage model selection based on BIC \citep{Schwarz1978estimating} and including only candidate predictors that had data dating back to 1950.
-Compared with academic statistics journals, the editorial timeline in journalism is much faster which imposes constraints on the scope of analyses.
+The original 2019 analysis was simplistic, since we used two-stage model selection based on BIC \citep{Schwarz1978estimating} and the standard (unconditional) logistic regression framework.
+The simplicity of our original model selection approach was motivated in part by the editorial deadline.
+We needed to publish our findings with enough lead time that our article would be of interest to the readership of Time.com.
+Compared with academic statistics journals, the editorial timeline in journalism is much faster, which imposes constraints on the scope of analyses.
 See Section \ref{sec:disc} for more discussion on this issue.
-We ultimately selected three binary variables which we denote $x_1,x_2,x_3$:
+Issues related to model selection and averaging in the context of competition prediction are also discussed further in Section \ref{sec:disc}.